martab0/whisper-3/README.md

 ## General info

-**Whisper** is a general-purpose model of speech recognition.
-It trained on a large dataset of diverse audio.
-It is also a multitasking model that recognizes, translates multilingual speech, and identifies language.
+**Whisper** is a general-purpose model that recognizes speech, identifies language, and translates multilingual speech.
+It is trained on a large dataset of diverse audio.

 ## Approach